 Dawson shares that despite still being active in the property world, his daily life is quite laid back…

-Most days actually now is I start my day with the surf and usually, I’m in the water by about seven-thirty in the morning and have the surf then water goes Byron here for an hour or so and then have a coffee or smoothie and I come back and I are still very active in business I’ve just bought a shopping centre.
-So I’m rebranding now at the moment and also I have my commercial property course so I generally spend maybe two or three hours in the office every day and go to farm properties here side by side just at the back of Byron.
-So do a lot of fiddling around on the farm and designing things and planting trees and doing all that sort of really good stuff.
+Most days actually now is I start my day with the surf and usually, I’m in the water by about seven-thirty in the morning and have the surf then water goes Byron here for an hour and then have a coffee or smoothie and I come back and I are still very active in business I’ve just bought a shopping centre.
+So I’m rebranding now at the moment and also I have my commercial property course so I spend maybe two or three hours in the office every day and go to farm properties here side by side just at the back of Byron.
+So does a lot of fiddling around on the farm and designing things and planting trees and doing all that sort of superb stuff.

 Having been in the game for so long, Dawson also delves a little into what area of the market he works in and how exactly he got started in it…

-I guess like most people or unless I started in residential I was a real estate agent.
-When I was very young I had some property that I was buying selling renovating and also was a partner in a real estate firm when I was about 24 years old in Newcastle and I actually got the idea that negative gearing wasn’t for me because at the time the interest rates when I bought my first group properties were over 17 per cent believe it or not now and yeah.
-But I was still actually making the deals work surprisingly by you know by selling or renting and I had quite a neat portfolio even by the time I was 23 years old and I was working for a firm in Newcastle very old real estate company and one of my old bosses there was actually made a partner of that firm when I was 24 and I was the youngest partner in the history of the firm so that was there was an nice I guess thing although it was extremely hard work and I must admit I was working six days a week it felt like.
+I guess like most people or unless I started in residential; I was a real estate agent.
+When I was very young, I had some property that I was buying and selling renovating.
+And I also was a partner in a real estate firm when I was about 24 years old in Newcastle and I actually got the idea that negative gearing wasn’t for me because at the time the interest rates when I bought my first group properties were over 17 percent believe it or not now and yeah.
+But I was still actually making the deals work surprisingly by you know by selling or renting and I had quite a neat portfolio even by the time I was 23 years old and I was working for a firm in Newcastle very old real estate company and one of my old bosses there was actually made a partner of that firm when I was 24 and I was the youngest partner in the history of the firm so that was there was a nice I guess thing although it was extremely hard work and I must admit I was working six days a week it felt like.

 And the conversation that led him to realise that buying negatively geared properties wasn’t the right strategy for him...